apache/trafficserver/doc/developer-guide/cache-architecture/data-structures.en.rst

    .. member:: int new_block

       Indicates if this is a new stripe rather than an existing one.
-In case a stripe is new ATS decides to clear that stripe(:class:`Stripe`)
+In case a stripe is new ATS decides to clear that stripe(:class:`StripeSM`)

    .. member:: LINK<DiskStripeBlockQueue> link